 - Indika Energy kicked off 1000MW coal-fired power project Cirebon Energi Prasarana with 25% ownership

-- Petrosea acquired a 51.25% stake in Mahaka Industri Perdana
+- Petrosea acquired 51.25% stake in Mahaka Industri Perdana

 Board of Commissioners

-The Human Capital Committee assists the Board of Commissioners with scrutinizing, reviewing and approving the ongoing upgrading and expansion of the Corporate Organization Structure in line with the growth of the Company, as well as overseeing employee remuneration and benefits and the implementation of employee training and professional development.
+The Nomination and Remuneration Committee assists the Board of Commissioners with scrutinizing, reviewing and approving the ongoing upgrading and expansion of the Corporate Organization Structure in line with the growth of the Company, as well as overseeing employee remuneration and benefits and the implementation of employee training and professional development.
 View Profile

 We regularly update information related to our GCG practices to ensure the stakeholders are kept up to date when changes occur.